 Municipal, district, and circuit courts make up the judicial branch of local government.
 These courts try cases to make sure the law is being upheld.
 If there is a question about the decision made by a lower court, the case is taken to the state supreme court.

 There are also many other offices and positions that make up local government.
 For example, a school board and water commissioner are also part of local government.
 Draw the following chart on a separate sheet of paper:

 ||How to Get this Position

 ||What this Position Does

 To get an idea of all the positions that make up local government, you will look at a list of local government positions in Vermont.
 Remember, all local governments are different.
 So, your local government may not offer some of the positions listed, or it may have positions that Vermont does not.
 As you review the list, select three jobs you find interesting.
 Write about those jobs in your chart.
-To complete the chart, use Local Office Descriptions (Vermont Secretary of State).
+To complete the chart, use Local Offices (Vermont Secretary of State).

 Maybe you will work for your local government one day!

 - Did you see any positions you might want to have?

 - What do you need to do now so you could have that job in the future?

 Share your ideas with your teacher or parent.